Digital sovereignty - a trend in Europe, sparked by Microsoft.

 Wake-up call for digital sovereignty

 U.S. sanctions – unrelated to Europe and imposed by a foreign power – led to the shutdown of the digital communication of a leading public figure, the Chief Prosecutor of the International Criminal Court.
+Plus, a Microsoft lawyer swore under oath that data of Europeans can not be protected from U.S. access, even if Microsoft stores the data in its European data centers.

 For years, European institutions have relied on a false promise of security and data protection by Silicon Valley tech giants.
 Cloud providers like Microsoft, Amazon, and Google have repeatedly assured us that they respect European law, have built data centers within EU borders, and have pledged to comply with the GDPR.
 While at the same time Microsoft’s New Outlook uploads all data, including passwords, into the cloud, Microsoft’s Office 365 has been declared illegal for German schools because of data protection issues, and Denmark has banned Gmail from schools due to privacy concerns based on the GDPR.
 And these are just a few examples.